 To understand the concept of making disciples, it is important to first clarify what a disciple is.
 The basic meaning of the word, "disciple" is a "learner".
 According to Cheesman (1994), the word, "Disciple" is translated Mathetes in Greek, which means, a "learner" and refers to someone who follows another person.
 In addition, according to Louw and Nida (1988), the verb 'to make disciples' (mathyteusate) refers to disciple: ... in the sense of adhering to the teachings or instructions of a leader and promoting the cause of such a leader ...
 In many languages the equivalent of 'to follow' (in the sense of 'to be a disciple' is literally 'to accompany' or 'to go along with' or 'to be in the group of'. (p.
 470).
 Hence, being a disciple means more than being a student.
 A discipleship relationship entails observing, learning, modeling and practicality.
 A disciple of Jesus thus, is one who learns and lives from the teachings of Jesus himself and those whom Jesus taught, the apostles.
-Making disciples has to do with the process of multiplying Christ in others especially new converts, young and growing Believers.
-The goal of making disciples is for the Believer to grow in and become like Christ.
-The process, as stated above, involves teaching, role-modeling and mentoring.

-(https://davidmays.org/Strategy/Bible&Definitions/Missions%20Definitions).
+1 (https://davidmays.org/Strategy/Bible&Definitions/Missions%20Definitions).